Photos: The scene at the Georgia-Auburn game

 1 /

-Georgia head coach Kirby Smart greets fans as the team arrives during the Dawg Walk before an NCAA football game against Auburn at Sanford Stadium, Saturday, October 5, 2024, in Athens.
+Georgia fans cheer before an NCAA football game between Georgia and Auburn at Sanford Stadium, Saturday, October 5, 2024, in Athens.
 (Hyosub Shin / AJC)

 Cookie Settings